Busser History, Family Crest & Coats of Arms

 The French name Busser has a history dating as far back as the Middle Ages.
 This history is intrinsically entwined with that region known as Normandy, for it was derived from when the Busser family lived in Normandy, at Bussy-Le-Grand.

 The surname Busser was first found in Normandy (French: Normandie), the former Duchy of Normandy, where the family held a family seat from ancient times.

-Important Dates for the Busser family
+Early History of the Busser family

 This web page shows only a small excerpt of our Busser research.
 Another 255 words (18 lines of text) covering the years 1166, 1180, 1174, 1228, 1370, 1670, 1549, 1579, 1618, 1693, 1794 and 1882 are included under the topic Early Busser History in all our PDF Extended History products and printed products wherever possible.